Table of Contents

-How To Get Rid Of Closed Accounts On Credit Report
+- 2 How To Get Old Accounts Removed From Credit Report

 Your credit report is a crucial record of your credit worthiness, and contains your credit score which is a quantitative measure by which you will be assessed by many financial institutions.
 As such, why wouldn’t you want to have a clean report?
 After all, credit agencies look at your credit report and score to determine whether you qualify for a loan or a credit line.